adinan-cenci/json-lines/README.md

 If the file has less than `$line` entries, the gap will be filled with blank lines.

-`$object` does not need to be an array, it also may be an object.
+`$object` does not need to be an array, it also may be an actual object.

 <br><br>